00fox/Ds2vJoy/README.md

 - Choose between preferred Sony® joypad, vJoy device in use
   - but for example if you chosen DS5 and only DS4 is connected this one will be in used
   - You may have to restart the program to change apply
+- Choose if you want keyboard, mouse or both as source (use more ressources)
 - Usual Configurations
 - Triggers mode (only works with DS5)
   - May be used only for touch pleasure